 - It will disrupt/change the workflow of the company which can cause confusion.

 Outsourcing doesn’t always have a negative impact on company culture, but it is wise to protect against any misunderstandings or confusion before it happens.

-As you can see there are many pros and cons to outsourcing your calls, all of which you should carefully consider before deciding for or against this strategy.
-With the ability to directly affect your bottom line, this certainly isn’t something to take lightly.
+There are many pros and cons to outsourcing telephone calls, all of which you should carefully consider before deciding for or against this strategy.
+Given the ability to directly affect your bottom line, it certainly isn’t something to take lightly.